 Who it is best for

-- People who prefer a softer, more laid-back seat over structured support.
+- People who prefer a softer, more laid-back seat.

 Where it falls short

-- Not the best choice for upright posture unless you add back/arm support.
+- Upright posture is weaker unless you add more pillow support.

-- The low seat height can be tough for anyone who prefers easier sit-to-stand.
+- The low seat height can be harder for sit-to-stand ease.

-- Extra-soft cushions won’t satisfy people who want firm, springy support.
+- It won’t satisfy shoppers who want firm, springy support.

 Review Score